EXPLAINER: What's the Senate filibuster and why change it?

 Filibusters were emblazoned in the public's mind in part by the 1939 film, “Mr. Smith Goes to Washington,” in which Jimmy Stewart portrayed a senator who spoke on the chamber's floor until exhaustion.
 In a real-life version of that, Sen. Strom Thurmond, R-S.C., stood continuously by his desk for 24 hours and 18 minutes speaking against the 1957 Civil Rights Act, the longest Senate speech by a single senator for which there are records of speaking length.

 Those days are mostly gone.
 Senators usually tell Senate leaders or announce publicly that they will filibuster a bill, with no lengthy speeches required.
-The impact usually flows not from delaying Senate business but from the need to get a supermajority of votes to halt them.
+Their impact usually flows not from delaying Senate business but from the need to get a supermajority of votes to end them.

 HOW DO FILIBUSTERS END?